bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 | `store_hash`  | string    | unique identified for store used in API requests  |
 | `timestamp`   | float     | Unix time when callback generated                 |

 Use the payload claims' data to identify the store and user.
 What your app should do with this information typically depends on whether it supports [multiple users](https://developer.bigcommerce.com/api-docs/apps/guide/users).
-Refer to the following table for instructions.
+Refer to the following table for instructions:

 | Endpoint           | Multiple Users Enabled                                                                                      | Multiple Users Not Enabled |
 |:-------------------|:------------------------------------------------------------------------------------------------------------|:---------------------------|